node-formidable/formidable/Readme.md

 * Add support for multipart boundaries that are quoted strings.
 (Jeff Craig)

-This marks the begin of the development on version 2.0 which will include several architecural improvements.
+This marks the beginning of development on version 2.0 which will include several architectural improvements.

 [See Commits](https://github.com/felixge/node-formidable/compare/v0.9.11...v1.0.0)